How we learn

 Regular enrichment is a strong feature of our curriculum.
 The curriculum is brought to life using artefacts and resources and through trips and visits.
 For further information on the visits we organise please visit Personal Development

 Our teachers engage in regular professional development.
 Each year, we evaluate our priorities to improve teaching and learning and this forms the basis of our school development plan.
 Our teachers engage in coaching through resources such as walk-thrus, the National College, The Education Endowment Foundation, The Chartered College of Teaching and projects run by Worcester Local Education Authority.
-This ensures our teachers education in a way that is effective for and inclusive of all pupils.
+Through regularly monitoring our practice and developing our staff we enable our teachers to educate in a way that is effective for our pupils.